gph82/mdciao/doc/installation.rst

 For our August workshop  you can download the sources from `here <http://proteinformatics.uni-leipzig.de/mdciao/mdciao-master.zip>`_ and follow the `Installation from source`_.

 .. note::
  As almost any Python module, ``mdciao`` comes with some dependencies that will be installed along when installing ``mdciao``.
 If you don't want ``mdciao`` to alter the existing python installation, we highly recommend to create a separate, virtual python environment to install ``mdciao`` into.
-For beginners, see the below paragraph

 Python versions